openaphid/openaphid.github.com/source/_posts/2013-01-17-part-i-how-to-choose-a-javascript-engine-for-ios-and-android-apps.markdown

 1. The running time of `1m-native_function` was over six times longer than `1m-js_function` and `1m-Math.abs(0)` on [JavaScriptCore][].
 I also observed the similar performance issue on accessing properties of injected native objects.

 2. The [C APIs][6] had a clean design but was lack of flexible memory management APIs.
-It seems difficult to resolve issues caused by [circular references][9] without deeper cooperation with the internal garbage collector.
+It seemed difficult to resolve issues caused by [circular references][9] without deeper cooperation with the internal garbage collector.

 3. There were many release versions of [JavaScriptCore][] available.
 The best one should be fast and compact for [OpenAphid-Engine][].